A common cause of driver frustration and of vehicle-vehicle collisions lies in driver failure to observe some common-sense rules about safe distance.

 Make sure you have adequate space on all sides, keeping in mind other drivers’ and your own blind spots, and do your best to avoid tailgating.
 If someone is tailgating you, do your best to allow them to pass you safely, or alternatively stop or change lanes.
 As always, you will need to adjust distance to different road conditions, and different participants in traffic.

-Hai N. - San Mateo, California
+Claudia D. - San Diego, California

-Martha A. - Los Angeles, California
+Veronica A. - Los Angeles, California

-Damian G. - San Mateo, California
+Marcee G. - Ventura, California

-Laura C. - Los Angeles, California
+Laura G. - Ventura, California

-Keyuana W. - Alameda, California
+Amy V. - Alameda, California